 The 4P Foods and Local Food Hub have come together with a diverse coalition of partners across DC, VA, and MD to address this crisis.
 Representing local agriculture, food access, and social services organizations, this Mid-Atlantic Food Resilience and Access Coalition (MAFRAC) aims to coordinate efforts to keep people fed, farmers growing, and small food businesses operating in the face of COVID-19.
 They are raising $10M to mobilize schools, food hubs, food banks, commercial kitchens, taxi and delivery fleets, and more to form a supply chain that will get nutrient-dense food to those who need it, whether at a community pick-up site or at home.
 It is imperative that we invest in the local food system now, both to keep farms and food businesses a viable and stable source of food production, and to provide equitable food access to the most vulnerable in our communities.
-To support local and regional farms by getting their food delivered to you via 4P Foods, go to 4pfoods.com/get-a-bag/.
-Learn more about the region’s emergency food response resources and ways to give or get involved at dcfoodproject.org/emergency-food-access
+Support local and regional farms by getting their food delivered to you via 4P Foods.
+Learn more about the region’s emergency food response resources and ways to give or get involved.

 Bayou Bakery: Chefs Feeding Families